 In each edition of the Visions of Justice series, Envisioning Justice Fellow Meredith Nnoka hosts conversations with individuals in the communities of Bloomington-Normal, Carbondale, Chicago, Decatur, East St. Louis, Galesburg, and Urbana-Champaign to explore the conversation through a hyperlocal lens.
-Videos will be available online following each premiere.

 Visions of Justice is produced by Illinois Humanities in partnership with VAM STUDIO and moderated by Illinois Humanities’ Envisioning Justice Fellow, Meredith Nnoka.

 About VAM STUDIO

 Watch videos from the Visions of Justice series after they premiere, and register to attend upcoming screenings and discussions.

 Watch Visions of Justice: Decatur, featuring interviews with five insightful contributors from the Decatur area: Dana Anderson, Rev. Courtney Carson, Evelyn Hood, Alex Miller, and Lonnie Williams.